catyang97/hw06-city-generation/README.md

 # Homework 6: City Generation

+## PennKey: catyang

+---
+## Progress
+- Worked on creating a 3D model of the terrain using the subdivide plane from Homework 2, to no avail.
+- Added a sky to the scene.

 For this assignment, you will generate a collection of 3D buildings within the road networks you created for the previous assignment.

 For this assignment, you will generate a network of roads to form the basis of a city using a modified version of L-systems.
 As in homework 4, you will be using instanced rendering to draw your road networks.